laberning/openrowingmonitor/docs/PM5_Interface.md

 # Description of the PM5 interface

+This document describes the design choices underpinning our PM5 interface.
+If you are not redesigning or modifying this implementation, this document probably isn't for you.

 The design goal is to emulate PM5 communication sufficiently for users to connect easily to apps.
 We aim to have maximum compatibility with all these apps, making these apps to intuitively to use with OpenRowingMonitor.
 However, it explicitly is **NOT** our goal to completely emulate a full-blown PM5 with racing features and logbook verification.
 Also features that might lead to cheating or uploading results to the Concept2 logbook are explicitly excluded.
-Some testing is one on ErgData, as that is the definitive source how Concept2's data is to be interpreted, excluding interpretation errors by independent software developers.
+Some testing is one on ErgData, as we consider it the definitive source how Concept2's data is to be interpreted, thus excluding interpretation errors by independent software developers based on less than optimal specifications.

 This interface emulation is partially based on the description in Concept 2's API documentation ([[1]](#1) and [[2]](#2)).
 As this documentation is inconclusive about the timing/triggers for messages, as well as the exact definition of the values used, a large part is also based on analysis of the communication via recorded bluetooth traces with current PM5's.